alibeyram/forecasting/README.md

 The repository also contains best-practice implementations in R language.
 Time permitting, we will cover common approaches to solving forecasting problems in R, ranging from simple regression models to more complex one, such as a Prophet package in R.

-Below is the outline of the tutorial:
+## Tutorial Outline

 1. Tutorial introduction
     * Tutorial goals
     * Agenda
     * Target audience
     * Technical set-up

 2. Introduction to time series forecasting
     * Intro to times series forecasting
     * Overview of the public Forecasting Best-Practices repository
     * Retail data exploration and preparation

 3. Hands-on: statistical time series forecasting
     * Data preparation
-   * Time series cross validation
+    * Time series cross-validation
     * Training a forecasting model using Auto-Arima
     * Forecasting evaluation

 4. Hands-on: LightGBM
     * Time series data featurization
     * Training a LightGBM model

 5. Hyper-parameter tuning
     * How to do hyper-parameter tuning using Azure ML hyperdrive
     * Model deployment to Azure Container Instance

 6. Hands-on: Dilated CNN
     * Training and evaluation of a Dilated CNN model

 7. (Optional) Best-practice forecasting approaches in R